JDDoesDev/drupal-project/README.md

 The `composer create-project` command passes ownership of all files to the project that is created.
 You should create a new git repository, and commit all files not excluded by the .gitignore file.

+## After install, what next?

+Once the Bootstrap Project has been installed, there should be a _Caxy Bootstrap_ profile available in the installation screens.
+Select this profile and all common modules will be installed.

+After the site is installed using this profile, it may look a little Stark (pun intended).
+This is because no theme is set as default.
+We could use the Bootstrap Base Theme, but that wouldn't be very useful going forward.
+Instead, let's use our subtheme.

+1. Copy `docroot/profiles/contrib/caxy_bootstrap_starter/themes/caxy_bootstrap` to `docroot/themes/custom/caxy_bootstrap`
+1. Rename `docroot/themes/custom/caxy_bootstrap/.caxy_bootstrap.starterkit.yml` to `docroot/themes/custom/caxy_bootstrap/caxy_bootstrap.info.yml`.
+This file is named with the starting period and `starterkit` to be doubly sure that we're not enabling the profile version of the theme.
+1. Go to `/docroot/themes/custom/caxy_bootstrap` and run `npm install`.
+This will install gulp, sass, and other Node modules that will help with the front-end development.
+1. After the node modules have installed into the `vendor` folder, run `gulp sass` to compile the sass into usable CSS.
+1. Run `drush cr` and reload your Drupal site.
+1. Go to admin/appearance in your Drupal site and Install and Set as Default on the Caxy Bootstrap Sub-Theme

+If you've completed the steps above, you should have a usable site ready to style with Bootstrap and SASS.

+The gulpfile also includes a JS linter, image compression, and CSS minification by default.
+It also includes LiveReload for rapid theming.
+This, coupled with the [Chrome LiveReload Extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) makes theming much quicker.

+To enable Live Reloading and watching for changes, run `gulp watch` from your theme directory and enjoy.

 ## What does the template do?